-ACTION 3.
-I TOWN TEAM GRANT PROGRAM Diagnosis Town teams require financial support to deliver outcomes for their respective town centres and places and to make themselves more sustainable entities.
+ACTION 3.1 TOWN TEAM GRANT PROGRAM

+Diagnosis Town teams require financial support to deliver outcomes for their respective town centres and places and to make themselves more sustainable entities.
 Analysis Town teams can access grant funding through the Town Team Grant Program.
 This funding can be used to facilitate events, activities and/or initiatives that engage the local community, contribute to the local economy or improve the sustainability of the town team.
-Solution Manage the Town Team Grant Program and support the Pickle District to become a sustainable arts precinct
+Solution Manage the Town Team Grant Program.

-ACTION 3.2 NAIDOC WEEK

-Diagnosis

-In 2018 the City hosted its inaugural NAIDOC Festival at Hyde Park and again in 2019.
+ACTION 3.
+2 NAIDOC WEEK Diagnosis In 2018 the City hosted its inaugural NAIDOC Festival at Hyde Park and again in 2019.
 The City has committed through Action 7 of the 2019-2021 Innovate Reconciliation Action Plan to host an annual NAIDOC Festival.

-Since the launch of the City of Vincent's 2019-2021 Innovate Reconciliation Action Plan, the City has strengthened its relationship with the local Noongar community, celebrated Noongar culture through a variety of events, activities and workshops and formed the 'Bridya' Elders Group for cultural advice.

-Analysis

-Despite impacts from Covid-19 restrictions the 2020, 2021 and 2022 City of Vincent NAIDOC Festivals took place in the Pickle District, supporting Action Five from The Pickle District's Action Plan.

-Whilst the celebrations were a success, the Bridya Elders Group and Reconciliation Action Plan Working Group have provided feedback that they would like to see future NAIDOC Festivals take place at an alternative location.

-Solution

-Deliver the NAIDOC Festival in the Pickle District in partnership with Aboriginal stakeholders, The Pickle District and business owners.
-(Discontinue this action after the 2022 NAIDOC Festival.)
+Since the launch of the City of Vincent's 2017-2018 Reflect Reconciliation Action Plan, the City has strengthened its relationship with the local Noongar community and celebrated Noongar culture and tradition through numerous events, activities and workshops.
+Analysis The Pickle District is emerging as a community of creatives, with new opportunities for art and expression.
+There are a number of venues and locations within the area that can host NAIDOC Festival celebrations.
+The planning for the 2020 NAIDOC Festival was disrupted by the Covid-19 pandemic.
+As part of the Vincent Rebound Plan recovery, a trial of the NAIDOC Festival celebrations occurred in the Pickle District from 8-15 November 2020.
+The relocated celebrations were a success and involved collaboration between the local Noongar community, local businesses, The Pickle District and the City.
+This supports Action Five within The Pickle District's Action Plan.
+Solution Create a hub for NAIDOC activity in the Pickle District by delivering the program in partnership with Aboriginal stakeholders, The Pickle District, and business owners.